 - One reason that gluten-free products are expensive is that every ingredient must be free from contamination from the field to the processing -to the packaging plant.

 - Manufacturers have costs to implement strict guidelines for certifying and labeling GF.

 - A gluten-free loaf will have over 20 ingredients in its recipe, mostly to compensate for the lack of wheat.
 These ingredients cost about two to three times that of an equivalent conventional loaf. – National Association of British and Irish Millers Flour Milling 2012

-- The big money to be made selling gluten free to those who need it or want it may be a main reason.
+- The big money to be made selling gluten-free to those who need it or want it may be the main reason.